 With the situation regarding the COVID-19 pandemic changing rapidly, we’re compiling news and information here about COVID-19.
-For more community updates, reopening plans and public health orders, check out our COVID-19 Resource Center.
+For more community updates, information about vaccines, reopening plans and public health orders, check out our COVID-19 Resource Center.

 How many known cases are in Kansas?

-Sedgwick County, which includes confirmed cases not finalized in KDHE's count, says as of Jan.
-18 there have been 37,266 confirmed cases (+82 since last report) and 340 deaths (no change).
-The positive test rate is 10.9%.
+Sedgwick County, which includes confirmed cases not finalized in KDHE's count, says as of April 5 there have been 45,988 confirmed cases (+40 since last report) and 587 deaths (+0).
+The positive test rate is 3%.
 The county no longer reports active cases or recoveries.

 If you are experiencing symptoms and think you may have been exposed to the coronavirus, contact your regular doctor to discuss whether testing might be needed.
 (Don’t show up unannounced, say health care providers.)

 If you don’t have a regular doctor, Wesley Healthcare Chief Medical Officer Lowell Ebersole says you can visit one of the hospital’s facilities for screening — but again, call ahead first.

 You can find free, walk-up testing sites that don't require appointments at gogettested.com/kansas.
 Testing is available for people who aren't experiencing symptoms.

 The Sedwick County Health Department offers free tests at several sites around the county, as well as mobile testing services, to residents even if they don't have symptoms.
 Call 316-660-1022 to schedule an appointment.

 Some community health clinics in Wichita also are offering free testing by appointment, including HealthCore Clinic.